CaedonBates/Journals/README.md

 # Journals

-This is just somewhere to store these journal entries such that I can share them
+This is just somewhere to store my journal entries such that I can share them using a link.